Abortion in Mauritius: Abortion ban

 The Ministry of Health reported in 2007, "In Mauritius, abortion for social or personal reasons is illegal as stipulated in the law of 1838 except in cases where the mother's life is in danger.
 In order for the woman to procure the abortion, it has to be approved by the Supreme Court.
 The process is so long that there is no reported case where this has ever been accomplished.
 This law has never been reviewed, but there are reports that abortion is an issue in Mauritius."
 Under the ban, some Mauritian women traveled to receive legal abortions in Réunion.
 Abortions in Réunion were safe, but providers charged higher prices for Mauritians, which many could not afford.
 The 2009 Contraceptive Prevalence Survey found that Mauritius had between 15,000 and 20,000 abortions per year.

-Women's rights groups were divided about legalization of abortion.
-The government had never debated it, partly due to the prevalence of anti-abortion views by Catholics and by Muslims.
+The government had never debated the legalisation of abortion, partly due to the prevalence of anti-abortion views by Catholics and by Muslims.
+Women's rights groups were divided over the issue, with some calling for an amendment to the abortion law.
 The Common Front on Abortion formed after the 2009 case of Marie-Noelle Derby, a reporter who died from an abortion.
 The association demanded the suspension of the abortion ban.
 It included MFPWA, Muvman Liberasyon Fam (MLF), and Women in Networking; it was supported by organizations including SOS Femmes and Genderlinks.
 After the death of therapeutic abortion patient Marie Sharonne Marla in the same year, the Common Front on Abortion argued that, if the term "quick with child" referred to quickening, which occurs at 20 weeks of pregnancy, the law would permit earlier abortions.
 This was the first time the quickening argument was brought to the Attorney-General.